-For the fastest response, include your Phone Number, Address, information on the location of the swarm (in a tree, on the ground, etc) & and a picture if possible.
+For the fastest response, include your Phone Number, Address, information on the location of the swarm (in a tree, on the ground, etc)

-If you aren’t sure but you think that you may have a honeybee swarm?
+Think that you may have a honeybee swarm?
 Here’s what you should do:

 1. Positively identify a honeybee swarm: